3DCoded/3MS/docs/tips.md

 ## Do I need a filament cutter?

-Using a filament cutter is _highly_ recommended as it takes a lot of the guesswork out of tuning tip forming.
+Using a filament cutter is recommended as it takes a lot of the guesswork out of tuning tip forming.
 A quick Google search of "filament cutter for [MY PRINTER]" is usually good to find a filament cutter for your printer.

+You can find user-submitted tip cutting/forming configurations [here](https://link.3dcoded.xyz/tipconfigs/).

 If there isn't a filament cutter published for your printer, you have two options: